oto-gitops-oneshot/otp-gitops-services/README.md

 ### CP4BA - Deployment

-This is the meat and bones of the application, triggered to begin deployment following successful completion of the pre deployment tasks mentioned above.
-This is fully contained as a YAML specification describing the required state of the deployment, and is found in the **instances/cloudpak/cp4ba/deploy** directory.
-The "base" custom resource is defined in the **cr.yaml** file located in the **base** sub-directory.
+This is the meat and bones of the application, deployment is triggered following successful completion of the pre deployment tasks mentioned above.
+This is fully contained as a YAML specification describing the required state of the deployment, and is found in the [deploy](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/cloudpak/cp4ba/deploy) directory.
+The base custom resource is defined in the [cr](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/cloudpak/cp4ba/deploy/base/cr.yaml) file located in the [base](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/cloudpak/cp4ba/deploy/base) sub-directory.
 This base file is quite minimal, and for good reason, as explained shortly.
-The yaml's describing the different components constituting the cloud pak are defined in the **overlays/ibmcloud-roks** directory.
+The yaml's describing the different components constituting the cloud pak are defined in the [overlays](https://github.com/oto-gitops-oneshot/otp-gitops-services/tree/master/instances/cloudpak/cp4ba/deploy/overlays/ibmcloud-roks) directory.
 For instance, the following components, amongst others, are defined as yaml's:

 1) GraphQL
 2) CPE
 3) CSS
 4) TM

-We provide a framework whereby the components an operator wishes to deploy can be easily "toggled" on and off simply by commenting and uncommenting the entries found in the **kustomization.yaml** file found in the aforementioned **overlays/ibmcloud-roks** sub-directory.
+We provide a framework whereby the components an operator wishes to deploy can be easily "toggled" on and off simply by commenting and uncommenting the entries found in the [kustomization](https://github.com/oto-gitops-oneshot/otp-gitops-services/blob/master/instances/cloudpak/cp4ba/deploy/overlays/ibmcloud-roks/kustomization.yaml) file found in the aforementioned overlays sub-directory.
 For instance, if an operator wishes to deploy all components, the YAML would be as such:

 ![Parent - Services - Deploy - Kustomize - All](Images/Kustomize_Deploy_All.png)

-If BAN and CPE were not required, the corresponding entries are simply commented out:
+In the event BAN and CPE were not required, the corresponding entries are simply commented out:

 ![Parent - Services - Deploy - Kustomize - Some](Images/Kustomize_Deploy_Some.png)